smedrec/smart-logs/.qoder/repowiki/en/content/Worker Service.md

 - **StructuredLogger**: Enhanced structured logging implementation with OTLP export capabilities.
 - **ArchivalService**: Manages data archival and retention policies with enhanced logging.
 - **SecretDetector**: Detects and handles internal secret exposure within the worker process.
+- **Sentry**: Error tracking and monitoring service for production issues.

 These components are orchestrated through dependency injection and support pluggable handlers for extensibility.